aquillen/Pattern_formation_FEM_NGsolve/README.md

-Working on solving pattern formation and active matter PDEs (and hopefully active matter PDEs) with NGsolve
+Solving pattern formation and active matter PDEs with NGsolve